sashatyu/Fire_GFL/README.md

    * "Stratum" - Stratum ID (1-N)
    * "Reference" - Reference sample value, 1 if sample pixel was identified as forest loss due to fire during the validation process, and 0 otherwise
    * "Pixarea" - Area of pixel in km2
-   * "Map" - Map value from the map adjusted to match sample-based estimate, with 1 corresponding to forest loss due to fire, and 0 - to forest loss due to other drivers.
-This is the version of the map used for area and trend reporting in the paper, where any forest loss within year 2000 zero % tree canopy cover (Hansen et al. 2013) is mapped as "forest loss due to other drivers".
+   * "Map" - Map value from the map adjusted to match sample-based estimate, with 1 corresponding to forest loss due to fire, and 0 - to forest loss due to other drivers or no forest loss.
+This is the version of the map used for area and trend reporting in the paper, where any forest loss within year 2000 zero % tree canopy cover (Hansen et al. 2013) is mapped as "no forest loss".